nirmalpol/ECE1512_2022W_ProjectRepo_NirmalPol/Final Project A/README.md

 - Project A_FAQs: A list of Frequently Asked Questions which try to throw light on (almost) all of your questions and concerns which you may have during the course of Project A.

+## Python Libraries Required:

+- Ensure you have all the python libraries for running both Jupyter Notebooks
+- pip install lime to run parts of the LIME attribution method